mike-moores/react-to-web-api/README.md

     - Refresh the app in your browser the with DevTools console open.
 Make sure you can see your `useEffect` message.

 1. Looking in our `server` folder, we can see that a database function called `getWidgets` has already been built in `db/db.js`.
 A GET route using that DB function is also in place in `routes/widgets.js`.
-   - Test that the route is working (and see what data it returns) by making a GET request to `http://localhost:3000/api/v1/widgets/` from Postman/Insomnia.
+   - Test that the route is working (and see what data it returns) by making a GET request to `http://localhost:3000/api/v1/widgets/` from Insomnia.

 1. Back in the client folder, you'll find a `getWidgets` function in `api.js`.
-Use `superagent` to make a GET request to `'/api/v1/widgets/'`, just like we were doing with Postman/Insomnia.
+Use `superagent` to make a GET request to `'/api/v1/widgets/'`, just like we were doing with Insomnia.
 It's then returning just the response body (which is the JSON data being sent from our server - we don't need the rest of the HTTP response data).

 1. Import this `getWidgets` function from `api.js` into `App.jsx`.